How do I prevent and prepare for COVID-19?

 - before and after visiting or taking care of sick people

 - after blowing your nose, coughing, or sneezing

 Why?
 Handwashing removes germs from your hands.
 Keeping hands clean is one of the most important steps you can take to avoid getting sick and spreading germs to others.

 Cover your mouth and nose with a cloth face cover when around others and out in public, such as the grocery store.

-Do NOT use a facemask meant for a healthcare worker.
 Don’t place a cloth face cover on young children under age 2, anyone who has trouble breathing, or any who is unable to remove the mask without assistance.